hernancerm/uady-gdhe/docs/services_api_docs.md

 For each service, two subheadings must be provided: "Request" and "Response".
 An optional third subheading, "Errors", can be provided if necessary.

 1. **Request**.
 Required HTTP method and data sent by the frontend required by the service (if any).
 2. **Response**.
 Data sent by the service to the frontend.
 If no data is sent, write _No response body_.
+Specify HTTP status code if different from 200 OK.
 3. **Errors**.
 HTTP error codes the service sets provided an error ocurred.
 The format for this section is a table; where the first column (named 'HTTP status code') indicates the HTTP status code, and the second column (named 'Description') describes the cases in which this status is set.
-If the request data is malformed, it is implicitly understood that `400 Bad Request` must be issued.
+If the request data is malformed, it is implicitly understood that 400 Bad Request must be issued.

 ## Services required on each view